Linuxfabrik/monitoring-plugins/check-plugins/rpm-updates/README.md

 installs anything.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT  Minimum number of pending security updates to trigger a
+  -c, --critical CRIT   Minimum number of pending security updates to trigger
-                       CRITICAL.
+                        a CRITICAL.
 Counts the updates carrying a security advisory, within the scope of `--query`.
 Unset by default, so security updates raise a WARNING like any other update until a threshold is given.
 Example:
                         `--critical=1` Default: None
+  --grace-security GRACE_SECURITY
+                        How long a pending security update is tolerated before it counts towards the thresholds.
+Starts when the update is first seen, and starts over if the package drops off the list and comes back.
+A duration such as `12h`, `8D` or `2W`; `0D` disables the grace period.
+                        Default: 0D
+  --grace-updates GRACE_UPDATES
+                        How long a pending update is tolerated before it counts towards the thresholds.
+Set this to cover the interval between two patch windows, so a host stays quiet about updates it has had no chance to install yet.
+Starts when the update is first seen, and starts over if the package drops off the list and comes back.
+                        A duration such as `12h`, `8D` or `2W`; `0D` disables
-  --no-perfdata        Suppress the performance data section from the output.
+                        the grace period.
+Default: 0D --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
   --only-critical       Only report security updates and upgrades.
   --query QUERY         SQL WHERE clause to filter the list of available
                         updates.
 Supports regular expressions via a REGEXP statement.
 See the README for a list of available columns.
 If specified, a list of matching updates is printed.
 Example: `--query='package like "bind9-%"'`.
                         Default: 1
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 120 (seconds) -w, --warning WARN   Minimum number of pending updates to trigger a WARNING.
+Default: 120 (seconds) -w, --warning WARN    Minimum number of pending updates to trigger a
+                        WARNING.
 Default: 1

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/rpm-updates/